-Figure 2.
-Evolution of the measured 2-dim. scattering distribution for 12 keV Ar8+ ions transmitted through PET capillaries (tilt angle 4° with respect to the incident ion beam direction) during the charging-up phase.
-0° corresponds to the position of the incident ion beam (i.e. when removing the nano-capillary target).
+Figure Evolution 2. of the 2-dim. scattering measured distribution for 12 keV Ar8+ ions transmitted through PET capillaries (tilt angle 4° with respect to the incident ion beam direction) during the charging-up phase.
+0° indicates the position of the incident ion beam (i.e. when removing the nano-capillary target).
+For our experimental situation the average number of ions in a single capillary can be estimate to 50 Ar^{8+} ions per each nC of incident charge.
+Partial guiding therefore starts already after a few hundred projectiles have entered a single capillary and less than 10^4 Ar8+ ions are needed to obtain full guiding.

 Figure 3.
 Peak position and width of the guided projectiles as a function of total deposited charge during the charging-up phase.
-Data for 12 keV Ar8+ projectiles and 4° tilt angle.
+Data for 12 keV Ar^{8+} projectiles and 4° tilt angle.

-The width of the scattering distribution increases during the charging process from a value close to the primary beam (FWHM of 0.5° in our case) to a FWHM of about 1° (fig. 3).
-This is in good agreement with theoretical simulations [3, 4, 11] but differs from previous measurements [1, 2], where a PET target with a higher capillary density (> 10^{8} holes/cm2) was used and an angular width of > 5° for 3 keV Ne7+ has been reported.
-There are however indications that the angular divergence of the guided projectiles strongly decreases with increasing beam velocity (12 keV Ar8+ ions are faster than 3 keV Ne7+) [7], increasing capillary diameter [6] and probably also with decreasing capillary density.
+The width of the scattering distribution increases during the charging process from a value close to the primary beam (FWHM of 0.5° in our case) to a FWHM of about 1° (figure 3).
+This is in good agreement with theoretical simulations [3, 4, 11] but differs from previous measurements [1, 2], where a PET target with a higher capillary density (>108 holes/cm2) was used and an angular width of > 5° for 3 keV Ne7+ has been reported.
+There are however indications that the angular divergence of the guided projectiles strongly decreases with increasing beam velocity (12 keV Ar^{8+} ions are faster than 3 keV Ne^{7+}) [7], increasing capillary diameter [6] and probably also with decreasing capillary density.

 Figure 4.
 Evolution of the transmitted intensity as a function of total deposited charge during the charging-up phase (left) and as a function of time during the discharging phase (right).
-Data for 12 keV Ar8+ projectiles and 4° tilt angle.
+Data for 12 keV Ar^{8+} projectiles and 4° tilt angle.

-Peak position, peak width and transmitted intensity as a function of deposited charge Q can be nicely fitted by a functional form of $(1-\exp(-Q/\tau))$ with a resulting charging constant of typically $\tau = 80$ nC (see figs. 3 and 4).
-We have also monitored the discharging of the capillaries and found a typical discharge time constant of 85 minutes (fig. 4).
+Peak position, peak width and transmitted intensity as a function of deposited charge Q can be nicely fitted by a functional form of $(1-\exp(-Q/\tau))$ with a resulting charging constant of typically $\tau = 80$ nC (see figures 3 and 4).
+We have also monitored the discharging of the capillaries.
+Although the scattering in the data is unexpectedly large, a typical discharge time constant of 85 minutes can be evaluated (figure 4).
 Both charging and discharging constants are in good agreement with results for PET foils by other groups [6-9] and consistent with the time constant for discharging via bulk transport of charges (long time behavior) used in the simulation calculations [3, 4].

 In summary, we have observed the time dependence of guiding through insulating nano-capillaries during the charge-up phase using a 2-dim. position sensitive detector.
-Already a few ions hitting the capillary wall are able to partially deflect ions entering the capillary thereafter.
+Already a few hundred ions hitting the capillary wall are able to significantly deflect ions entering the capillary thereafter.
 With increasing total charge the deflection angle slowly moves until it reaches an angle nearly equal to the capillary tilt angle.
-There the charge deposition and diffusion have come into in equilibrium [3, 4] and full transmission is achieved.
+There the charge deposition and diffusion have come into in equilibrium [3, 4].
+We demonstrate that less than 10^4 Ar^{8+} ions per individual capillary are necessary to achieve saturated transmission.